sean-chester/relational-databases/logical-design/README.md

 ## Illness, Lateness, Technical Issues, and Personal Circumstances

-Submissions will be accepted until the _end date_ of the assignment listed in Brightspace, which provides a three day buffer to address most challenges that are likely to arise.
+Submissions will be accepted until the _end date_ of the assignment listed in Brightspace, which is three days after the deadline and should provide a buffer to address most challenges that are likely to arise.
 Note that support for the assignment will not be available after the deadline, however.
-Submissions will not be accepted after the _end date_; if you have not submitted code by then, whether by choice or circumstances, the weight for this assignment will be shifted to the corresponding midterm exam.
+Submissions will not be accepted after the _end date_; if you have not submitted code by then, whether by choice or circumstances, your grade on this module will be your exam mark.

 ## Summary

-I hope that this assignment is a fun way to work through the edge cases of database normalisation.
+I hope that this assignment is a fun way to work through the edge cases of relational database normalisation.
 Good luck!